 Seychelles Sheath-Tailed Bat Facts

-The Seychelles Sheath-Tailed Physical Description
+Seychelles Sheath-Tailed Bat Physical Description

-Species: C. seychellensis
+- Species: C. seychellensis

 Seychelles Sheath-Tailed Bat Distribution, Habitat, and Ecology

-This, in turn, has the obvious effect of significantly reducing the available food source for the bats, since the species has an entirely insectivorous diet.
+Its own numbers have therefore greatly decreased.
+This, in turn, has the obvious effect of significantly reducing the available food source for the Seychelles Sheath-Tailed Bat.
+But this affects it more than others since the species has an entirely insectivorous diet.